 With the outbreak of the Great War, Ford deployed to France with the British Expeditionary Force and served there until April 1916 when his second term of enlistment expired.
 As was

-permitted old long service soldiers even though the war was still raging Ford took his discharge at the Army Ordnance Corps depot at Woolwich on 24 April 1916.
+permitted old long service soldiers, Ford took his discharge at the Army Ordnance Corps depot at Woolwich on 24 April 1916 even though the war was still raging.
 Upon his discharge he

-was presented with the silver war badge (No. 65782) but with a chest full of medals from his long pre-war service, including the DCM he had little to prove in this war.
-Regardless, with
+was presented with the silver war badge (No. 65782).
+With a chest full of medals from his previous long years of service, including the DCM, he had little to prove in this war.

-the Armistice of 1918 Ford would find himself additionally in possession of the 1914 Star with the “5th Aug – 22nd November 1914” clasp along with the British War and Victory
+Regardless, with the Armistice of 1918 Ford would find himself additionally in possession of the 1914 Star with the “5th Aug – 22nd November 1914” clasp along with the British War

-Medals.
-Amourer Sergeant Ford was a text book example of an “Old Contemptible”.
+and Victory Medals.
+Armourer Sergeant Ford was a text book example of an “Old Contemptible”.

 Ford had married Ada Milner or Wilmer on 10 October 1904 at Malta.
 The couple had a daughter Audrey Ada (b.
 1908) who died in infancy and a son William Henry (b.
 1910).
 Ford